Heba-Rajab/Student-Timetable-System/README.md

 - **Handling Practical Sessions (Labs):** I researched and attempted a solution for scheduling practical sessions for two different groups at the same time, exploring JSON-based approaches. *(This feature is currently in the experimental phase).*

 ### 3. Development of Key Application Pages
-I was the **sole developer** for three of the five primary pages, handling both the front-end design and the back-end logic from scratch:
+I was the **sole developer** for four of the five primary pages, handling both the front-end design and the back-end logic from scratch:
 - **Groups & Courses Setup Page:** I built the interface for administrators to define "groups" (a combination of department, level, course,labs and professor), which forms the foundational data for all scheduling.
 - **Timetable Entry Page:** This was the most challenging page.
 I developed the complex grid interface for timetable entry and implemented the logic to prevent data conflicts in cells, time slots, and locations.
 - **Timetable Viewing Page:** I designed and programmed a dynamic dashboard with four main frames: a general view for any selected timetable, a dedicated view for a professor's schedule, a view for a specific location's schedule, and a universal print button that generates a PDF of the currently displayed table.